rin67630/Drok-Juntek-on-steroids/Software/1_Install IDE and download Software.md

 Start the library manager: Tools/Manage Libraries...
 You need
 - ArduinoJson by Benoit Blanchon
-- ESP32...OLED driver, by Thingpulse and Fabrice Weinberg
+- TFT_eSPI.h from the Arduino library repository or, for the OLED version ESP32...OLED driver, by Thingpulse and Fabrice Weinberg

 - thinger.io by Alvaro Luis Bustamente
 The other libraries should be already present.